martyjs/marty/docs/_guides/state-sources/http.md

 ---
 layout: page
-title: HTTP API
+title: HTTP
-id: http-api
+id: http-state-source
-section: HTTP API
+section: State Sources
 ---

 It's likely at some point that you will need to communicate with the server.
 HTTP APIs encapsulate that communication for you.